NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/Package-Explorer.md

     This is an open source community project.
 While we love it, it is not officially supported by the NuGet Team.
 </div>

-If you are integrating building packages into a build system, then [using NuGet.exe to create and publish packages](../create-packages/create-a-package) is a better choice.

 ## Installation